Pediatric Orthopedic surgeons width="1024" height="188"

 Permanent Epiphysiodesis

-A bone bridge that anchors the growth plate and stops further development provides the end result of permanent epiphysiodesis.
-A bone bridge between the physis and metaphysis may develop as a result of the ablation to the medial and growth plate’s peripheral edges.
+A bone bridge that anchors the growth plate and stops further development provides the result of permanent epiphysiodesis.
+A bone bridge between the physis and metaphysis may develop as a result of the ablation of the medial and growth plate’s peripheral edges.
 Though it is frequently drilled in practice, the middle portion of the physis does not, in principle, need treatment because it will naturally close.
 Surgeons recommend this technique for projected 2 to 6-cm longer leg length disparities.
-Surgeons can conduct temporary epiphysiodesis, but permanent epiphysiodesis, which totally halts development at a specific physis, is more frequently used.
-The majority of lower extremity development takes place at the growth plate — closest to the knee.
+Surgeons can conduct temporary epiphysiodesis, but permanent epiphysiodesis, which halts development at a specific physis, is more frequently used.
+The majority of lower extremity development takes place at the growth plate, closest to the knee.

 Special Preparations